 Also, in July 2013, the new regulatory requirements set forth by the Nuclear Regulation Authority (NRA) were put into effect.
-As of December 2022, electric power companies have applied for a review of conformance with the new regulatory requirements for 27 units in 16 power stations.
-17 units have passed the review, and ten of them have restarted commercial operation.
+As of June 2024, electric power companies have applied for a review of conformance with the new regulatory requirements for 27 units in 16 power stations.
+17 units have passed the review, and 12 have restarted commercial operation.